francescobianco/shell-output-guidelines/SCORECARD.md

 # Scorecard

-Score cart is a grid of Aspect can be evaluatued by a user or a group of user fo a single piece of output (just one line of chars) insteaod of a long user experience.
+Scorecard is a grid of Aspects can be evaluatued by a user or a group of user for a single piece of output (just one line of chars) as well as a long user experience.

 ## Aspects